MKrbm/worms/README.md

 - ## packages
   - libconfig
-    when installing libconfig, you need to make sure to install with `-BBUILD_SHARED_LIBS=OFF`.
+    when installing libconfig, you need to make sure to install with `-DBUILD_SHARED_LIBS=OFF`.
 With this you can install static library.
 If you rather want to install with shared libs, you need to set `option(BUILD_SHARED_LIBS  "Enable shared library" OFF)` in `cmake/libconfig.cmake` and add path to ".so" to `LD_LIBRARY_PATH` by `export`.

   - boost
     You might install boost in two different ways.
 One with apt-get and the other with conda(pip).
 If you try to use boost library with find_package in cmake, you may find out it will search first in conda environment.
 If you want to use boost with apt-get, do one of following things.